+Social Psychologist.
 Impact & Leadership Strategist.
-Social Psychologist.
 Adventurer.
 Entrepreneur.
 Avid Reader.
 Public Speaker.
 Mindset Coach.
 Dog Lover.
 Yogi.
 Mountain-Biker.
 Two-Parts Realist; One Part Incurable Utopian.

 Living between cultures

-My friends didn’t understand my life between two cultures.
+My friends could not understand my life between two cultures.
 “You are not from here”, “This is not your mother tongue, so don’t put pressure on yourself”.
 I guess in their own weird way, they were trying to comfort me.
-But what I understood was: I can’t be as good as them because I didn’t belong.
+But what I understood was: I would not be as good as them because I didn’t belong.
 Teachers would summon my parents to school just to “warn” them that I probably wouldn’t finish high school and that going to university wasn’t a realistic option for me.
 As an immigrant, you don’t get all the benefits of the state.
 Counseling or career guidance was not accessible.
 Looking back, this is the reason why I did everything I could to stay independent.

 The other side of compassion